nhost/nhost/.changeset/pink-kids-dream.md

 Introduce `subdomain` and `region` alongside `backendUrl`.

-`backendUrl` should now be used only for self-hosting. `subdomain` and `region` should be used when interacting the hosted Nhost platform.
+`backendUrl` should now be used only for self-hosting. `subdomain` and `region` should be used when interacting with the hosted Nhost platform.